 Welcome to the Behaviour, Autism, and NeuroDevelopment (BAND) research group website!

-The BAND research group is headed by Dr. Eve-Marie Quintin and currently consists of one post-doctoral fellow, six graduate students and several undergraduate research assistants.
+The BAND research group is headed by Dr. Eve-Marie Quintin and currently consists of six graduate students and several undergraduate research assistants.
 We are based out of the Department of Educational and Counselling Psychology at McGill University.

 On our website, you will find information regarding our ongoing research projects as well as members of the BAND research group.
 Should you require more information about our research or would like to participate in any of our projects, please contact us at research.band [at] mcgill.ca.